Overview

 a complete circuit.

-- Teach current, electron flow, and
+- Work through current, electron flow, and

 Q = It, followed by correct ammeter placement in series.